0x326/miami-university-senior-capstone-project/packages/api-interfaces/README.md

 ## Initiated by web

--   /get-root-dir returns root directory of experiments /archived and /active are found
+-   `/get-root-dir` returns root directory of experiments `/archived` and `/active` are found
     -   Send it an empty string.
-This just says \"Give me the root directory\"
+This just says "Give me the root directory"

--   /list-experiments returns a list of wrappedExperiments matching query.filter
+-   `/list-experiments` returns a list of wrappedExperiments matching `query.filter`
     -   Query: stringified JSON obj
 ```typescript
 JSON.stringify(